Aptomi/k8s-app-engine/docs/language.md

       label1: value1
 ```

-Since all of the rules in Aptomi are label-based, you can create a policy to make intelligent decisions based on the initial set of labels being passed, as well as transform those labels.
+Since Aptomi rules all label-based, you can create a policy to make intelligent decisions based on the initial set of labels being passed, as well as transform those labels.

 ## Rule

-A lot of intelligence in Aptomi comes from ability to define [rules](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Rule), which get evaluated in runtime during state enforcement.
+One of the most powerful features of Aptomi is ability to define [rules](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Rule), which get evaluated in runtime during state enforcement.

 Rules can be **global** (defined in `system` namespace) as well as **local** (defined within a given namespace).